 "Seller will allow the purchasers to complete a satisfactory walk-through regarding the terms of the property prior to possession"

 In Alberta, the transfer of real estate titles is processed a bit different than other provinces and keys do not get released until monies have been received by the Sellers lawyer.
-In the event and terms were not completed, it is more difficult to remediate this after.
+In the event and terms were not completed, it is more difficult for remediation this after.

 Note* If you are purchasing a foreclosure, keep in mind, that this property is sold "As Is, Where Is".

-If you have any other real estate question about purchasing a home in Edmonton or the surrounding area, contact us.
+If you have any other real estate question about purchasing a home in Edmonton or the surrounding area, contact us by email.